“But God…you’re just so boring.”

 Don’t fall for it.

 Romance will fulfill us…somewhat.
 There is joy to be found there; God graciously outsources some of his love through other humans.
-(Christian singles books lowball this quite a bit in their efforts to make us content.)
 But it does not last.
 It’s like those three-foot bubbles blown on city streets; the moment the delighted child reaches to grasp it, it bursts.
 Joy cannot be arranged for; it can only come.

 Therefore, since we do need something to grasp…God offers himself.